nshew/grunt-setmymode/README.md

 # grunt-setmymode

-> finds all files and directories under a given directory, and fixes their permissions if owned by executing user
+> finds all files and directories under a given directory, and sets their permissions if owned by executing user

+## Why?

+I work with several teammates on a shared development web server.
+As we deploy our code, it is important that we can both write to directories others have created and can overwrite files that the others may have installed.
+The "mode" option of grunt-contrib-copy is insufficient for two main reasons:
+   1. files and directories typically need different modes (see [enhancement #152](https://github.com/gruntjs/grunt-contrib-copy/issues/152))
+   2. a `chmod` is attempted regardless of need.
+This fails on files that the current user doesn't own.

+This plugin addresses both issues.
+It allows you to specify a mode each for files and directories, and will only `chmod` on files the current user owns (the "my" in the plugin name).

 ## Getting Started
 This plugin requires Grunt `~0.4.4`